-Student teaching (Phase 3) requires formal application to the School of Education and Psychology.
+Phase 3 requires formal application to the School of Education and Psychology.
 Student teaching application packets, available from the Education and Psychology office, are due by the first Friday of December, prior to the year in which the candidate plans to enroll for the experience.
-The candidate must document 450+ hours, according to current Washington state requirements, in supervised clinical practice over the course of their student teaching experience.
-Check with the certification officer for possible changes.
-Note: The School of Education and Psychology will contact all potential placements; however, placements cannot be guaranteed.
+Teacher candidate placement is done in cooperation with school districts/principals and, because it is a shared decision, placement is not guaranteed.
+Placement decisions are based on the applicant's academic preparation, interpersonal relationship abilities, classroom management skills, and other factors outlined in Minimum Competencies for Teacher Candidates, available from the School of Education and Psychology.